 What’s the difference between a task and a to-do?

-Tasks (Plan tab): Scheduled activities.
+Tasks (Today tab): Scheduled activities.
 Tasks appear on your timeline with a time or as “Anytime”

 To-dos (To-do tab): Unscheduled ideas, or your mental inbox for anything you want to remember